SelormEssey/SelormEssey/README.md

 ---

 ## 🧪 Projects I'm Proud Of
-- **🛡️ ScamRadar:** Crowdsourced + AI-driven platform to detect and report MoMo, social media, and web scams in Ghana
+- ** ScamRadar:** Crowdsourced + AI-driven platform to detect and report MoMo, social media, and web scams in Ghana
-- **🔗 Trafipal:** Crowdsourced traffic + safety app for Ghana
+- ** Trafipal:** Crowdsourced traffic + safety app for Ghana
-- **📚 A.F.R.O Byte:** CS learning and support platform for underrepresented students
+- ** A.F.R.O Byte:** CS learning and support platform for underrepresented students
-- **📦 URL Shortener:** Lightweight service with unique ID generation + usage stats
+- ** URL Shortener:** Lightweight service with unique ID generation + usage stats
-- **🤖 LLM Tester:** Internal tool for testing reasoning, performance, and API behavior of chatbots

 ---